wangxiaoshi1103/selfTF/README.md

         - mv data_csv data
         - mkdir data/chinese-roberta-wwm-ext  ## download bert or use you own pretrained text representation

+- config semantic representation、features、model parameters、data set etc
+    - conf/weibo.yaml
+    - conf/twitter.yaml

 - Train on weibo/twitter dataset
     - `python ./main.py`
     - #When you execute main.py for the second time, please change the model name, or clear the existing model in the logs.
-- Inferance on weibo/twitter dataset
+- Inference on weibo/twitter dataset
     - `python ./main_infer.py`
     - #When you execute main_infer.py, please modify the model name to be consistent with the one in main.py.